Xiaohan5349/approw-docs-v1/docs/en/concepts/access-token-vs-id-token.md

-# Access Token VS ID Token
+# Access Token vs ID Token

 There are two types of Token related to identity accesss: Access Token and ID Token.